-A VW electric microbus is joining the ever-growing list of Volkswagen concepts, a list that’s seemingly focused on electrification.
+A VW electric van is joining the ever-growing list of Volkswagen concepts, a list that’s seemingly focused on electrification.
 Stepping back to its roots, the German automaker is looking to bring a new VW electric bus to both consumer and commercial services.
-Will the VW ID BUZZ prove to be a lively entry into the lineup and succeed in illuminating the companies transition towards electrification?
+Will the VW ID BUZZ prove to be a lively entry and succeed in illuminating the company’s transition towards electrification?

-The plan is to produce one million EVs annually in 2023 and scale upwards to 1.5 million by 2025.
+The plan is to produce one million EVs annually in 2023.
+Afterward, in 2025 we should see 1.5 million EVs made.
 VW has been on a roll announcing vehicles left and right to fill every possible niche.
-Trying to not leave any need unmet, the brand also announced their new VW electric van, the ID BUZZ, hoping to bring back a classic from long ago.
+Trying to not leave any need unmet, the brand announced their new VW electric van, the ID BUZZ, hoping to bring back a classic.

 VW ID Buzz

-The new Volkswagen electric van made its debut as a prototype during the North American International Auto Show in January 2017.
+The new Volkswagen electric bus made its debut as a prototype during the North American International Auto Show in 2017.
 At the time, it was not stated if the electric bus would eventually make its way into production.
-The Volkswagen ID BUZZ was received with much fanfare due to its fun aesthetics and the fact that it was a re-imagining of the iconic Type 2 microbus.
+The Volkswagen ID BUZZ received much fanfare due to its fun aesthetics and the fact that it was a re-imagining of the iconic Type 2 microbus.

 It probably also helped that VW Boss, Dr. Hebert Diess, considers the car, “the most beautiful and most exciting electric car in the world”.

-The Volkswagen electric bus will look to follow the first wave of VW EVs like the ID.3 and ID.4 which occupy more common vehicle segments.
+The Volkswagen electric bus will look to follow the first wave of VW EVs.
+Meanwhile, the ID.3 and ID.4 will occupy more common vehicle segments.

-It’s safe to say that the VW ID BUZZ interior that we have all seen is certainly not the final production version.
-With the VW electric van still being a ways away, it’s hard to speculate on what the final product will look like.
-We can imagine that the final volkswagen ID BUZZ interior will look to capture the same airy and relaxed feeling of the concept.
-Thanks to the removal of the engine and transmission tunnel, VW will be able to offer occupants more room than ever.
-This works great for the future electric microbus community who will surely make use of every square inch available.
+It’s safe to say that the VW ID BUZZ interior that we’ve seen is certainly not the final production version.
+With the VW electric van still distantly away, it’s hard to speculate on what the final product will look like.
+We imagine that the final VW ID BUZZ interior will look to capture the same relaxed feeling of the concept.
+Thanks to the removal of the engine and transmission tunnel, VW will offer occupants more room than ever before.
+This works great for the future electric van community who will surely make use of every square inch available.

-As is the case with most EV concepts, the dashboard is rather bare with only a center screen and steering wheel.
+As with most EV concepts, the dashboard is rather bare with only a center screen and steering wheel.
 I say steering wheel, but well, it’s more of a rounded trapezoid.
 It also doesn’t have any holes for you to wrap your hands around to get a grip.
-We assumed that this visually pleasing but user unfriendly steering wouldn’t make it to production but with the new Model S steering wheel being talked about across the globe, anything is possible.
+We assumed that this visually pleasing but user-unfriendly steering wouldn’t make it to production but with the new Model S steering wheel making it to market, anything is possible.

 Seating for All

 One of the most unique features of the ID BUZZ is the rail system built for its seats.
-Thanks to the increased interior space from going electric, the cabin of this VW electric van becomes very flexible.
-Every seat is able to be moved around, folded flat, folded into tables and swiveled to provide the exact seating arrangement that you need.
+Thanks to the increased interior space from going electric, the VW electric van cabin becomes very flexible.
+Every seat is able to move around, folded flat, folded into tables, and swiveled to provide the exact seating arrangement that you need.

 Under full autonomy, the Volkswagen concept goes so far as to show that the driver is also able to swivel their chair around and talk with the rest of the passengers.

 As stated previously, the production version is still a bit away, so we don’t even know if this rail system will make the cut.
-As such the VW ID BUZZ seating capacity is hard to gauge, but the concept showed four captain’s chairs, and a two-person bench, giving us six occupants.
+As such, the VW ID BUZZ seating capacity is hard to gauge.
+The concept showed four captain’s chairs, and a two-person bench, giving us six occupants.
 Will that be the case for the production version?
 We don’t know.

 This VW electric bus truly is the closest you will get to a “living room on wheels”, and I hope that the rail system will make its way into the production model.

-The new VW electric microbus more or less retains the shape of its original gasoline-powered ancestor.
+The new VW electric bus more or less retains the shape of its original gasoline-powered ancestor.
 As of right now, the VW ID BUZZ dimensions are as followed:

 4.94m Length x 1.97m Width x 1.96 Height (16.2’x6.46’x6.43’)

-In addition to the similar proportions, the company adopted some of the design features of the original such as the two-tone V-nose, rectangular windows, and rear side air vents in its new, refreshed VW electric bus.
+In addition to the similar proportions, the company adopted some of the design features of the original.
+These include the two-tone V-nose, rectangular windows, and rear side air vents in its new, refreshed VW electric bus.

 The VW ID BUZZ specs are unknown for the most part.
-When the concept was initially shown, some tentative specifications were thrown around, but that was a few years ago at this point.
+When the concept was initially shown, some tentative specifications released, but that was a few years ago at this point.
 Below you will find listed specifications for the VW electric van, but do take it with a grain of salt.

 |Power||200kW (268hp)||275kW (369hp)|